datkumar/code-journal/src/content/dsaProblems/stack-queue/03-valid-parentheses.md

             stk.pop();
         }
     }
-    // All matching pairs would get cleared out and stack should be empty.
-Else invalid return (stk.empty());
+    // All matching pairs would get cleared out and stack be empty, else invalid return (stk.empty());
 }
 ```